How does a company survive a pandemic? This is what Crobox did.

 Since the start of 2020, we’ve been improving our technology.
 We’ve repositioned, created a new website, and won the LVMH Innovation Award.

-With the goal of making a difference in the retail space, here are some of the things we’ve been working on.
+With the goal of making a difference in the retail space, here are some of our projects.

-The first challenge in 2020 was to reposition.
+The first challenge at the start of 2020 was to reposition.
 In line with this, we launched a fresh, new website!
 Give it some love here.

 Now you may be asking yourself, why did we decide to reposition?